 Assessing Readiness for MCP Adoption

-How Cobbai Harnesses the Model Context Protocol to Enhance Customer Support
+How Cobbai Harnesses MCP Principles to Enhance Customer Support